Institute of Chemical Technology: Entrepreneurship cell

 ICT inaugurated its entrepreneurship cell in April 2013 with an inauguration lecture from Ashwin Dani (Founder of Asian Paints) and Yogesh Kothari (Founder of Alkyl Amines).
 A fellowship for visit to Korea was offered at the time of inauguration.
 The primary purpose behind the entrepreneurship cell was to accelerate the entrepreneurial culture at ICT.
 ICT also has international dignitaries visiting regularly for contributing to the research as well as guide students.
 Some of the international dignitaries include Ahmet Uzumcu, Director General of Organization for the Prohibition of Chemical Weapons.
 There are more than 500 first-generation entrepreneurs which have come up from alumni and from the portals of ICT.

 Campus publications

 The Bombay Technologist

 The Bombay Technologist is the annual peer-reviewed journal of the institute, started in 1951.
-The journal publishes technical articles in the thrust areas of science and technology, written by undergraduate as well as graduate students of the institute.
+The journal publishes technical articles in the thrust areas of science and technology, written by undergraduate and graduate students of the institute.
 It is published by the Technological Association.
-The Bombay Technologist supports partial travel and registration expenses of students presenting technical papers in India.
+The Bombay Technologist also supports partial travel and registration expenses of students presenting technical papers in India.
 With the Bombay Technologist Undergraduate Research Program (BTUGRP), ICT has developed the framework for an organized, official and widespread UG research ethic.

 The Spirit

-The Spirit is the official bimonthly cultural magazine cum newsletter of ICT.
+The Spirit is the official bimonthly cultural magazine-cum-newsletter of ICT.
 There are typically 5-6 issues a year.
 The newsletter highlights the achievements of students and alumni, has news and information about the institute, and is a platform for students to showcase their art and literary skills.
 The first issue was released in October 2006.